Refactor backlog

 then call onApplied which acquires key-map write lock.

-- Update lock-order enforcement flags to match registry -> key-map.
+- Update lock-order enforcement to match registry -> key-map.

 [x] 58.3 Split: propagate lock-order flags into key-map adapter (Risk: MEDIUM)